Me pēhea te ārai amuamu mahi turituri

 - involve noise insulation if regular tool and machinery use is involved.

-- The Auckland Unitary Plan defines the noise standards businesses are expected to comply with - and these can vary between zones.
+- The Auckland Unitary Plan (PDF 462KB) defines the noise standards businesses are expected to comply with - and these can vary between zones.

 - Excessive or unreasonable noise is generally unacceptable at any time.